Sutton Courtenay

-Sutton Courtenay is a village and civil parish on the River Thames 2 mi south of Abingdon-on-Thames and 3 mi northwest of Didcot.
-Historically part of Berkshire, it has been administered as part of Oxfordshire since the 1974 boundary changes.
-The 2011 census recorded the parish's population as 2,421.
-Sutton Courtenay is home to some important structures, such as The Abbey, the Manor House, All Saints' Church, a twelfth-century Norman hall, the Sutton Bridge, and Didcot power station.
+Sutton Courtenay is a village and civil parish in the Vale of White Horse district of Oxfordshire, England.
+It is situated on the south bank of the River Thames 2 mi south of Abingdon-on-Thames and 3 mi northwest of Didcot.
+The 2021 census recorded the parish's population as 3,055, a rise from 2,421 in 2011.

+Historically part of Berkshire until 1974 boundary changes, Sutton Courtenay is home to some important structures, such as the Abbey, the Manor House, All Saints' Church, a twelfth-century Norman hall, the Sutton Bridge, and Didcot power station.